LipKernel: Lipschitz-Bounded Convolutional Neural Networks via Dissipative Layers: Dissipation Analysis of Neural Networks

-\paragraph*{The last layer} We treat the last layer as a special case, as it is usually not followed by a nonlinear activation function and $X_l=Q$ is predefined.
-In classifying NNs the last layer typically is a fully-connected layer $\calF_l$, for which the LMI
+\paragraph*{The last layer} The last layer is treated separately, as it typically lacks an activation function and $X_l=Q$ is predefined.
+In classifying NNs the last layer typically is a fully connected layer $\calF_l$, for which the LMI